OpenMS/pyopenms-docs/docs/source/datastructures_peak.rst

 bar below when the user clicks on the peak at 401.5 *m/z* as shown in the screenshot.

-We can also visualize our spectrum from before using the ``plot_spectrum`` function from the `spectrum_utils <https://github.com/bittremieux/spectrum_utils>`_ visualization library:
+We can also visualize our spectrum from before using the :py:func:`~.plot_spectrum` function from the `spectrum_utils <https://github.com/bittremieux/spectrum_utils>`_ visualization library:

 .. code-block:: python